Lee-ChinCheng/LysisPeptica/README.md

 * replace "/your_output_folder" with the directory where output CSV files should be written.
 * [hemolysis%] wil be 5,10,20,30.
 Default is 10.

+LysisPeptica were developed  on Linux Ubuntu 22.04.5, Python 3.10.16.
+A simplified environment.yml will be provided in the future.

 ---
 ### Input fasta format